Vance Hartke: Senate service and later life

 In the Senate, Hartke was best known for his opposition to the Vietnam War and his chairmanship of the Senate Veterans Affairs Committee.
-Hartke had a fallout with President Lyndon Johnson when he became one of the first opponents of the Vietnam War.
+He fell out with President Lyndon Johnson when he became one of the Vietnam War's first opponents.

 Hartke was elected to the Senate in 1958 at age 39, defeating Republican Governor Harold Handley.
 He became known as a hard-working, liberal Democrat with a strong relationship with Senate Majority Leader Lyndon Johnson.
-In his first term, Hartke was a member of the Finance and Commerce committees.
-During his first term, Hartke lobbied for programs like Medicare and Medicaid, and supported the Civil Rights Act of 1964.
+In his first term, Hartke was a member of the Finance and Commerce committees, lobbied for programs like Medicare and Medicaid, and supported the Civil Rights Act of 1964.

-Hartke was re-elected over state Senator Russell Bontrager in 1964, becoming only the third Indiana Democrat, after Benjamin Franklin Shively in 1914 and Frederick Van Nuys in 1938, to be popularly elected to a second term in the Senate.
-He helped create student loan programs and new veterans benefits during his second term.
-He helped to establish Amtrak as chairman of the Subcommittee on Surface Transportation.
+Hartke was reelected over state Senator Russell Bontrager in 1964, becoming only the third Indiana Democrat, after Benjamin Franklin Shively in 1914 and Frederick Van Nuys in 1938, to be popularly elected to a second Senate term.
+He helped create student loan programs and new veterans' benefits during his second term.
+He helped to establish Amtrak as chair of the Subcommittee on Surface Transportation.

-After his sister, Ruth E. Hartke, was killed in a head-on crash in Ohio (2 Sep 1964) while working his campaign, Hartke used his chairmanship of Commerce Transportation Subcommittee to make automakers equip cars with seat belts and other safety equipment.
-He also was instrumental in creating the International Executive Service Corps, an organization, modeled after the Peace Corps that sent retired U.S. businessmen to poor countries to help turn small businesses into larger ones.
+After his sister, Ruth E. Hartke, was killed in a head-on crash in Ohio in 1964 while working his campaign, Hartke used his chairmanship of Commerce Transportation Subcommittee to require that automakers equip cars with seat belts and other safety equipment.
+He also was instrumental in creating the International Executive Service Corps, an organization modeled after the Peace Corps that sent retired U.S. businessmen to poor countries to help turn small businesses into larger ones.